Free Up More Time by Keeping Track of It

 There is a huge shift in mindset when you go from not feeling like you have enough time in the day to knowing that you got done what mattered the most and that you won’t lose track of the things you didn’t get to.

 With my clients I almost always suggest a week or so to be spent on tracking time.
 Owners and managers become more aware of where their time is being spent and can make better decisions to use it more effectively.

-For teams of people, we track time for many of the same reasons but also to ensure that position descriptions and priorities are supported by what is actually being worked on.
+For teams of people, we track time for many of the same reasons but also to ensure that position descriptions and priorities (GOALS) are supported by what is actually being worked on.
 For managers of teams, we ask how we can provide the proper leadership to enable individuals to contribute to the bigger picture.
 By evaluating where time is spent managers and leaders can pinpoint how to be more supportive and enable individuals to do their best work.
-Schedule fewer meetings and better project documentation?
-Check-in more frequently?
-Simply asking, how can I support you better?

 Tips for more effectively managing your schedule:

-Control Distractions: whether they are distractions we enjoy like scrolling social media or those we do not like disruptive phone calls and emails, there are measures that help to control distractions.
+Control Distractions: whether they are distractions we enjoy such as scrolling social media or those we do not like such as disruptive phone calls and emails, there are measures that help to control distractions.
 Schedule email review at 11 am and 3 pm and disable notifications from taking you from focused work.
-Allow for a social media time and limit so you are less likely to go down the rabbit hole for hours of the day.
+Allow for social media time with a limit so you are less likely to go down the rabbit hole for hours of the day.

 Plan Your Day so it Doesn’t Plan You: If you know you have three big things to get done, schedule them into the most opportune times of the day and stick to the schedule.
 Use time blocking and plan meetings with “yourself” so that others respect your schedule.
 Block off time for things that you frequently run out of time to do – like your budget!